paris-saclay-cds/ramp-board/doc/contribute.rst

 .. _ramp-board repository: https://github.com/paris-saclay-cds/ramp-board

-1) To fork the `ramp-board repository`_:
-   click on the 'Fork' button near the top of the page.
+1) To fork the `ramp-board repository`_ click on the 'Fork' button near the top of the page.
 This creates a copy of the code under your account on the GitHub server.

 2) Clone this copy to your local disk::